Take Five: The devil's in the data

 5/ THE VOTE'S OUT ON MACRI-NOMICS

-Argentina goes to the polls for primary elections on Sunday in what is seen as a dress rehearsal for October's national ballot and a giant referendum on the austerity politics of center-right incumbent President Mauricio Macri.
+Argentine voters soundly rejected President Mauricio Macri's austere economic policies in primary elections on Sunday, raising serious questions about his chances of re-election in late October.

-Voters will choose among 10 presidential candidates, but the main political parties have already established theirs, so the primaries, known as the PASO, should reveal whether the strait-laced Macri has any serious hope of catching his main rival, the moderate Peronist Alberto Fernandez.
+A coalition backing opposition candidate Alberto Fernandez - whose running mate is former president Cristina Fernandez de Kirchner - led by a wider-than-expected 14 percentage points with 47.1% of votes, with fourth-fifths of ballots counted.

-Fernandez, whose running mate is populist ex-leader Cristina Fernandez de Kirchner, has tapped into the public's anger at the economic pain austerity has inflicted.
-But markets are worried they could start blowing the budget again and endanger the IMF support which is more or less the only thing keeping the country afloat.
+Fernandez had tapped into the public's anger at the economic pain austerity has inflicted.
+That's fine of course, but markets will now be worried he could start blowing the budget again if he wins in October and endanger the main thing keeping the country afloat - IMF support.

-It means a fairly close result on Sunday is likely to trigger a rally in Argentina's currency and bond markets.
-A big Fernandez showing could do the opposite.
-It's a big moment for investors who are still overweight Argentine assets.
+That means it's likely to be bumpy start in Buenos Aires later.
+The stock market rallied 7% on Friday , hoping that the primary vote would be tight and international investors were still overweight Argentine bonds.

 - EXPLAINER-Argentina heads to the polls.
 What's up for grabs?